 Yes, all students will receive the necessary documentation to study abroad.
 More specifically, they will receive an F-1 student visa, which will allow them to visit the country while they are studying.
 Students will also receive a Form I-20, which is otherwise known as the Certificate of Eligibility for Nonimmigrant Student Status-For Academic and Language Students.
 This form will have more details about the school where they are studying and how long they plan on staying in the country.
 A student will need this information to legally live and study in this country – and you will need it to legally host the student.

 When your student first arrives, you should go over any rules that you have in your home.
 For instance, if you don’t allow shoes inside, you need to be clear about this.
 If you want music off at a certain hour, you need to be very straightforward.
-Of course, the student you host should be courteous, respectful, and willing to take part in any household chores.
+Of course, the student you host should be courteous, respectful, and willing to take part in basic household chores.
 This would include the student keeping his or her room clean and tidy.
 The student should also try to get into the routine of your family’s daily life.
 If you are trying to save energy and water, your study abroad student should be mindful of this fact.
 Also, the student should hold on to house keys and be mindful of not inconveniencing anybody to open the door at odd hours.
 The same goes for transportation – transportation requests should be reasonable.
 And it goes without saying that alcohol, tobacco, and drug use are forbidden.
-In addition to the host families personal household rules, Ameristudent has rules and guidelines in which the student is expected to follow.
+In addition to the host family’s personal household rules, AmeriStudent has rules and guidelines in which the student is expected to follow.

 In our continued effort to make host families feel more secure and to protect students traveling abroad, we make sure that students have all the proper medical and accident insurance coverage.
 As a host family, you will receive all the insurance information that you need when a student arrives.
 This information will provide detailed information about the coverage so that there are absolutely no questions or concerns.

 Families will be issued a 1099 at the end of each tax year.
-Families should keep a close record of any expenditures for hosting and give to their tax advisor.
+Families should keep a close record of any expenditures for hosting and give it to their tax advisor.

+Host families are responsible for school related transportation.
+Students need to be dropped off and picked up from school each school day.
+Host families are also responsible to provide transportation if the student needs to stay late or arrive early for sports or activities.
 There are a number of options when it comes to transportation.
 However, as a host, it is your responsibility to see to it that your international student gets to school on time – even if that means driving them.
 If you have another family member with a legal driver’s license, that person can also be designated as a driver.
 Some schools and academic institutions have a bus or shuttle system, which is another reasonable and effective means for transportation.
 And if your home is close to the school, your international student can walk or take a bike.
 However, you want to verify that the route is safe and that they know how to read various street signs and warnings.

 The student’s birth family is considered their legal guardian.
 While in the United States, Ameristudent will act as temporary guardian in all matters regarding student’s education, safety and medical emergencies.